AdilKhan1117/AdilKhan1117/README.md

 7+ years of hands-on experience in
 Infrastructure, cloud, networking, automation, and open source software tools.
-Extensive experience in supporting Cloud
-(Azure, AWS), DevOps, IaC tools (Ansible,
-Terraform), Containerization with Kubernetes,
-Docker and Continuous Integration, and
-Delivery (CI/CD).
-A solid understanding of core networking protocols, TCP/IP, UDP, ARP, DNS, DHCP, and an understanding of the OSI model.
-Experience building hybrid cloud and onpremise infrastructure, in a -on-premise manner, and with an understanding of the trade-offs of cloud vs on-prem solutions.
-Manage platform systems to ensure reliability and security through the support and maintenance of existing systems.
-Good written and verbal communication skills with the ability to listen, present and communicate solutions clearly and concisely with technical audiences.
 </p>

 <p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports or listening to music.
 Playing football :soccer: was also on that list, but quarantine has removed that for now 😢.
 Memes are something that are appreciated very much 😂. </p>